andersonbrito/subsampler/README.md

 snakemake subsample
 ```

-To run this pipeline, ones needs to provide a TSV file of daily case counts similar to the format below:
+To run this pipeline, users need to provide a TSV file of daily case counts similar to the format below:

 **US case counts**